Johnson & Johnson wins a key court battle in baby powder case

 Plaintiffs pursuing J&J promised to appeal Judge Kaplan's ruling.

 "You could see companies start to push the envelope," Skeel said.
-"Companies that don't have thousands of lawsuits but maybe ten lawsuits.
+"Companies that don't have thousands of lawsuits but maybe 10 lawsuits.
 It does have enormous implications for liability exposure going forward."

 Some members of Congress want to rewrite the bankruptcy code to limit maneuvers like this.